-The variable “fileName” is assigned the text file which is found using the specified path name from the document root.
+The variable “fileName” is assigned the text file that is found using the specified path name from the document root.
 This allows the variable to be called instead of using the full path name.
 Variable name “fptr” is assigned the built-in function fopen which opens the file situated at the address stored in the variable “fileName” followed by “r” which states the file is to be opened in a read only state.

 “$_SERVER is an array containing information such as headers, paths, and script locations.
 The entries in this array are created by the web server.” (php.net, n.d.)